gkweb/create-vanilla-js-app/README.md

 - Es6 / Babel
 - Webpack CSS loader / Style loader

-Please keep in mind, This is a helper for me to tinker with ideas and start projects from - I've tried to keep it as clean as possible.
+I've tried to keep it as clean as possible.
 Add your own packages to suit your own workflow.
 The one thing I've ommited is `package-lock.json` generation.
 But you can add this back in by removing `.npmrc` before running `npm i`

 ### First